CustomTypeOne/LoopPatches/README.md

 ```

 After the text is copied, click in the **LoopWorkspace Terminal Window** and paste the text.
 (Ways to paste: CMD-V; or CNTL-click and select from menu or Edit-Paste at top of Mac screen.)
-Once the line is pasted, the lines will execute - with some computers the lines only execute after hitting return.
+Once the line is pasted, hit return.
+On some computers the return is not necessary but does not hurt anything.
+On some computers the return is required to execute the commands.

 Notice you will see the text (in the block above) repeated in the terminal display.
 There should be no other messages.
 Make sure you do not see the word `error` at the beginning of a line with the phrase `patch does not apply`.

-Now it is time to copy over the Settings bundle. **Do not continue if you got an error above.**
+Now it is time to copy (`cp`) the Settings bundle to the correct folder. **Do not continue if you got an error above.**

 Copy the line below by hovering the mouse near the top right side of the text and clicking the copy icon.
 When you click the icon, a message that says “Copied” will appear on your screen.